martingmayer/preventr/README.md

 extensively.
 That is not the reason for the \< 1.0.0 release.

 Rather, I developed the API with an eye toward maximizing simplicity and intuitiveness.
-Thus, while I do not anticipate any changes to the API, I remain open to the idea there may be improvements to the API that may surface after more people use this package.
+Thus, while I do not anticipate any major/breaking changes to the API, I remain open to the idea there may be improvements to the API that may surface after more people use this package.
 This is the only reason I did not release as 1.0.0.
+In fact, this happened with the update from 0.9.0 to 0.10.0, where I added the ability to call `calc_egfr()` and `calc_bmi()` (or synonyms) for the corresponding arguments in `estimate_risk()` (or its synonym `est_risk()`); this non-breaking change is really a feature addition that increases usability in certain use cases while still supporting the same functionality for those arguments as the 0.9.0 release.

-Nevertheless, users should rest assured if any changes come to the API, I will avoid breaking changes unless they are absolutely necessary or there is an extremely compelling argument for making such changes; likewise, any such changes will be communicated clearly and in advance.
-Again, I consider all of this very unlikely, but in the off chance something like that does arise, I also want others to rest assured I will make every effort to ensure there are no surprises, essentially following the best practices outlined at the excellent reference [R Packages](https://r-pkgs.org/lifecycle.html).
+Users should rest assured if any changes come to the API, I will avoid breaking changes unless they are necessary or there is a compelling argument for making such changes; likewise, I will aim to communicate any such changes clearly and in advance if possible.
+Again, I consider all of this very unlikely, but in the off chance something like that does arise, I also want others to rest assured I will make efforts to ensure surprises and/or headaches are minimized or avoided if possible, essentially following the best practices outlined at the excellent reference [R Packages](https://r-pkgs.org/lifecycle.html).